 Instead of longing for the time to knit difficult sweaters, I decided to instead focus on easy knit sweater patterns.
 Easy sweaters won’t just hang out on my Craftsy wishlist — I’ll actually have time to knit them!
 These sweater patterns will also be fabulous for you if you are learning to knit your first sweater, or if you’re just pushed for time.

-Whether you’re knitting your first sweater or looking for easy sweaters that won’t take much time to knit, check out these sweater patterns straight from Bluprint members.
+Whether you’re knitting your first sweater or looking for easy sweaters that won’t take much time to knit, check out these sweater patterns straight from Craftsy members.

 1. My First Sweater Kit